 What is the Process to Apply for the H-1B, H-1B2, and H-1B3 Visas?

-You must find a US employer who is willing to sponsor you for the specific job for which you are qualified.
-The employer must submit a Labor Conditions Approval (LCA), along with the Form I-129.
+To begin the process to apply for the H-1B, H-1B2, and H-1B3 Visas, you must find a US employer who is willing to sponsor you for the specific job for which you are qualified.
+The employer must submit a Labor Conditions Approval (LCA), along with Form I-129.
 Finally, the applicant completes the application at a US Embassy or Consulate.